tylrmrhs/codecademy-git-test/README.md

 Hello!

-This is a Codecademy Git tutorial.
+This is a Codecademy Git tutorial!